emrebinnaz/cqrs-and-event-sourcing-example/README.md

   * Swagger UI
   * Maven
   * Docker
 - The command microservice plays a pivotal role in handling a set of commands tailored to the intricacies of product management.
-Through a series of commands such as:
+These commands:
   * ProductAddedCommand
   * ProductDeletedCommand
   * ProductUpdatedCommand